Expert Simon Calder answers your questions on travel changes in France and beyond

 I don’t think it will be necessary to comply with Swiss rules – but there is no harm in being in line.
 Complete the very straightforward Swiss passenger locator form and, if asked, produce proof of vaccination and the test result that you need for France.

-Taking this easy precaution should ensure there are no problems at the departure airport or on arrival (and, in the unlikely event that you get diverted to Zurich, it will allow you to breeze out of the airport and find a train to Geneva).
+Taking this easy precaution should ensure there are no problems at the departure airport or on arrival – and, in the unlikely event that you get diverted to Zurich because of bad weather at Geneva, it will allow you to breeze out of the airport and find a train.

 Q: I will be flying into France (Grenoble) in a couple of weeks, but departing from Switzerland (Geneva).
 I will only be travelling into Switzerland in order to fly out same-day back to the UK.
 I am unclear as to whether I would need to carry out a Covid-19 test while in France in order to transit into Switzerland.
 I am a fully vaccinated (with booster) UK national.